 A place for vintage enthusiasts.
-An excursion for the retro seekers.
+An excursion for retro seekers.
 It’s a dream turned into reality for car enthusiasts.
 For adults, it is a nostalgic trip back to a time when things seemed simpler.
-For children though, it’s a bit of a mix where education and entertainment combine with appreciation for automobiles and the understanding of the history of transport in the country.
+For children though, it’s a bit of a mix where education and entertainment combine with an appreciation for automobiles and an understanding of the history of transport in the country.

-The Heritage Transport Museum is by far one of the best organized museum I’ve been to in the country.
+The Heritage Transport Museum is by far one of the best-organized museums I’ve been to in the country.
 Professionally displayed transport vehicles, a helpful available staff, guided tours, and lots of space – both inside and out in the open – to explore and discover.

-One of the most interesting aspect of the museum was the space provided for exhibitions – art and art installation – throughout its premises adding more vibrant and stimulating features to admire.
-From the quirky to functional to social, the variety in the art displayed is quite diverse in colour and thought.
+One of the most interesting aspects of the museum was the space provided for exhibitions – art and art installation – throughout its premises adding more vibrant and stimulating features to admire.
+From quirky to functional to social, the variety in the art displayed is quite diverse in color and thought.

 The other issue being from the point of view of an amateur photographer, the lighting is very moody and dim and also because all the cars are cramped together – again, understandable – photography is no easy task.

-Other than these minor picky issues, the museum makes for an extremely fun filled day.
-The Heritage Transportation Trust, who own and administer the museum, also works with schools and has an outreach program so that this space, that has so lovingly been created, can benefit more.
+Other than these minor picky issues, the museum makes for an extremely fun-filled day.
+The Heritage Transportation Trust, who own and administers the museum, also works with schools and has an outreach program so that this space, which has so lovingly been created, can benefit more.
 Workshops and library sources are added benefits that can further ignite the interests of the visiting audience.

-Photos clicked, nostalgia kindled, and information learned, if you want to add some desi, local flavour to your return journey, then make sure to stop at one of the numerous dhabas – road side eateries – that dot along the Delhi Jaipur Highway (two that I’ve eaten at are Old Rao Hotel and Gollu Rao Dhabha).
+Photos clicked, nostalgia kindled, and information learned, if you want to add some desi, local flavor to your return journey, then make sure to stop at one of the numerous dhabas – roadside eateries – that dot the Delhi Jaipur Highway (two that I’ve eaten at are Old Rao Hotel and Old Rao Hotel).